Austrian Argentines: History

 Austrian immigrants who came to Argentina did during the two great migratory waves, i.e., about the First and Second World War.
 The main settlement sites were Buenos Aires, Córdoba and Misiones; in the south, cities like San Carlos de Bariloche and San Martín de los Andes were among the main destinations for Austrians.
 The amount has never exactly been relieved and there are mostly estimates.
 In the early thirties, there were approximately 240,000 German-speaking people of whom 45,000 resided in Buenos Aires, and since about 9,000 were of Austrian descent.
 These figures are similar to those recorded in the Austrian Embassy, approximately 7,000 people of Austrian descent in Buenos Aires, considering the probability of being greater.
 Since the mid-nineteenth century there had been established a German-speaking colony in the neighbourhood of Belgrano, Buenos Aires.
 The Austrian and Swiss residents in Buenos Aires were integrated into this colony by the language and cultural affinity in general.
 This neighbourhood was very attractive to new immigrants since it already had adequate infrastructure, as churches, cafes and bakeries in German families that had arisen due to the former colony.
-Argentina is, ethnographically, the Latin American country with the largest number of immigrants and descendants of Austrian immigrants (second ranks Brazil and Uruguay in the third) with Córdoba as home to the main Austrian community, which is the province with the largest immigrant population of both German and Austrian descent in the country.
+Argentina is, ethnographically, the second Latin American country with the largest number of immigrants and descendants of Austrian immigrants after Brazil (being ahead of Uruguay in third) with Córdoba as the seat of the main Austrian community of Argentina, which is the province with the largest immigrant population of German and Austrian descent in the country.